PrestaShop/docs/src/content/1.7/themes/reference/template-inheritance/_index.md

   {/block}
 ```

-The template will show a title and a list of product underneath.
+The template will show a title and a list of products underneath.
 For category page, we want a nice
 description with an cover image.
 So we can simply override the *product_list_header*

 ```html+smarty